 Are chicken enchiladas healthy?

+Enchiladas usually consist of protein, carbs, and fat.
+When getting them out at a restaurant, they can be heavy on fat and calories and lower on protein.
 Of course, they can be enjoyed in moderation, but something to think about if you have specific goals.

-But these homemade chicken enchiladas are totally different!
+But these homemade healthy chicken enchiladas make a delicious healthy addition to one’s diet!
 We aren’t using a ton of cheese in this recipe to keep the fat down.
-We also added in some veggies for fiber and micronutrients.
+We also added lots of veggies for fiber and micronutrients.
 And they are packed with protein!
+Each chicken enchilada has 16 grams of protein, 17.5 grams of carbs, 10.5 grams of fat, and 3 grams of fiber.

 - olive oil

-- red enchilada sauce – I love using homemade
+- red enchilada sauce – I love using homemade!

 - onion